Table of Contents

 But the hard work paid off, because it saved us hours of searching in the long run.
 Using the sorted library of footage made it easy to pull specific shots from any section fast.
 Once we were done cataloging, it was time to begin the edit.

 The deliverables were a batch of eight videos.
 But we’ve found that in this type of situation, an efficient method of work is to start by completing just one video, getting the messaging, graphics, and audio all approved to the point where the client is happy with the first one, then using that as a template to build the rest, knowing that the style is up to their satisfaction.
 Once Andritz had approved our first video, the rest of the series was just a matter of pulling the right footage to fit into the template we had already created.

 Wow, you must have become a master of all of that footage, after poring through it for so long.

 That’s actually one of the most enjoyable parts of the process for me.
 Each time we do a video for a new industry I feel like I get to learn about some new exciting manufacturing process.
 Maybe one of these days I’ll use all the information I’ve gathered to build my own factory!

 Haha, sounds great!
 One last question: what message do you have for young aspiring video editors?

 Believe in yourself.
-Follow your dreams to the bitter end.
+Follow your dreams to the better end.
 Tear down anything and anyone that stands in your path.
 MultiVision Digital is a video production company that produces high-quality video content for every business objective.
-If you’re looking to boost your online presence using the power of video content, don’t hesitate to contact us or call us at 646.319.8609.
+If you’re looking to boost your online presence and B2B marketing videos using the power of video content, don’t hesitate to contact us or call us at 646.319.8609.